230795114/Project_Factory/README.md

 # AITalentFairEU (AITFE): Smart Selection & Salary Clarity
-Final project for the Building AI course
+Final project for the Building AI course (written at the beginners level by non-coding participant)

 ## Summary